yugabyte/yugabyte-db/docs/content/latest/deploy/checklist.md

       - XFS is the recommended filesystem.
       - Use the `noatime` setting when mounting the data drives.

-YugabyteDB does not require any form of RAID, it runs optimally on a JBOD setup (just a bunch of disks).
+YugabyteDB does not require any form of RAID, but runs optimally on a JBOD (just a bunch of disks) setup.
 It can also leverage multiple disks per node and has been tested beyond 10 TB of storage per node.

 Write-heavy applications usually require more disk IOPS (especially if the size of each record is larger),